 of the first horses led out from an almost pitch-black stall was this

-into the sunlight, blinking at the sudden bright light after days in
+walked into the sunlight, blinking at the sudden bright light after days

-that darkened barn.
-He stood and looked at all the activity – the
+in that darkened barn.
+He stood and looked at all the activity –

-trailers lined up, all the people, he listened to the hushed tones, and
+the trailers lined up, all the people, he listened to the hushed tones,

-he stood quietly as we measured and photographed him.
-Then he willingly
+and he stood quietly as we measured and photographed him.
+Then he

-stepped onto the first trailer leaving for DCFHR for his ride to
+willingly stepped onto the first trailer leaving for DCFHR for his ride

-after his arrival at DCFHR, he received care, sunlight, fresh hay, good
+days after his arrival at DCFHR, he received care, sunlight, fresh hay,

-feed, TLC, respect, a clean stall, kind words, loving touches.
-On
+good feed, TLC, respect, a clean stall, kind words, loving touches.

-Saturday, March 3, he collapsed and could not get up.
-For three hours
+On Saturday, March 3, he collapsed and could not get up.
+For three

-DCFHR volunteers tried everything to get him up, but he was too weak
+hours DCFHR volunteers tried everything to get him up, but he was too

-from starvation.
-The look in his eyes told us he was ready to let go,
+weak from starvation.
+The look in his eyes told us he was ready to

-that he was too tired.
-Tornado weather was approaching and the rains
+let go, that he was too tired.
+Tornado weather was approaching and

 We know, and the vet